mitcharoo/sec-your-devops/README.md

 - [Ratchet](https://github.com/sethvargo/ratchet): A tool for securing CI/CD workflows with version pinning.
 - [GitHub Actions Importer](https://github.com/github/gh-actions-importer): Helps you plan and automate the migration of Azure DevOps, CircleCI, GitLab, Jenkins, and Travis CI pipelines to GitHub Actions.
 - [GroovyWaiter](https://github.com/AnubisSec/GroovyWaiter): Jenkins enumeration and remediation tool.
+- [poutine](https://github.com/boostsecurityio/poutine/): A security scanner that detects misconfigurations and vulnerabilities in the build pipelines of a repository.
+-

 ### Secrets